Guides

 1

-Pick a solid wall with enough space around it.
-You'll need at least 60cm of clearance on each side of the board and around 3 metres of open space in front for the throwing area.
-Avoid walls near windows, doors or walkways.
+Find a solid wall with enough room around it.
+You want at least 60cm of clearance either side of the board (your darts will miss — it happens) and about 3 metres of open space in front for the throwing area.
+Stay away from windows, doorways and anywhere people walk past.
+Nobody wants a dart in the shoulder.

 2